british special forces

 The 22nd Special Air Service regiment (22 SAS) comprises of 4 active 'sabre' squadrons : A, B, D, & G, each made up of around 60 men.
 Each Squadron is made up of 4 troops with each troop specialising in certain areas of expertise.

-Air Troop - experts in parachute insertions (HALO, HAHO, static line etc)
+Air Troop | - | skilled in parachute insertions (HALO, HAHO, static line etc) |

-Boat Troop - experts in amphibious operations
+Boat Troop | - | specialising in amphibious operations |

-2 reserve units, staffed by civilians, form 21 and 23 SAS.
+2 reserve regiments, staffed by civilians, form 21 and 23 SAS.
 One of the more famous SAS alumni, author and member of the infamous Bravo Two Zero patrol, Chris Ryan, began his army career in the territorial SAS before passing selection for 22.

-read more on L Detachment
+more info : L Detachment

-History
+SAS History

 The Special Air Service was born in the African desert during World War 2 and has since carried out many operations.

-read more on Special Air Service history
+more info : Special Air Service history

-Selection
+SAS Selection

 click here for an affordable CD-Rom on passing selection for the SAS »